emipa606/ExportAndImportModSettings/README.md

 The importing is done by overwriting the current settings with the imported file and then reloading the mod to apply the updated mod-settings.
 This can trigger warnings/errors depending on how the mod-settings are applied by the mod.
 If you notice some issues with a mods settings a simple way to reapply the imported settings is to restart the game.

+There is also an option to export or import all active mods settings from this mods settings-window.

 ![Image](https://i.imgur.com/O0IIlYj.png)

 Since modding is just a hobby for me I expect no donations to keep modding.
 If you still want to show your support you can gift me anything from my https://store.steampowered.com/wishlist/id/Mlie]Wishlist or buy me a cup of tea.